 Explaining the MSM Deferral

-Due to FDA policies, men who have had sex with another man* in the past year will be deferred from donation for one year due to an increased risk of acquiring HIV infection.
+Due to FDA policies, men who have had sex with another man* in the past year will be deferred from donation for three months due to an increased risk of acquiring HIV infection.
+Note that this deferral period was decreased from one year on September 17, 2020 due to an updated FDA guidance.

 Stanford Blood Center’s mission is to provide a safe and adequate blood supply to the local hospitals that we serve.
 The U.S. Food and Drug Administration (FDA) and AABB (formerly American Association of Blood Banks) set criteria for blood donor eligibility at the national level.
 State law dictates that all blood donor centers must adhere to these standards in screening potential donors.
 The intent of these standards is to maximize the safety of the blood supply; the standards are not intended to send a message to any individual regarding his or her infectious disease status.
 The blood center in no way endorses homophobia or racial stereotypes.